Table of Contents

-The pituitary gland, the master of all endocrine glands, is physiologically divided into two larger lobes: Anterior lobe (adenohypophysis) and posterior lobe (neurohypophysis).
+The pituitary gland, the master of all endocrine glands, is physiologically divided into two larger lobes: anterior lobe (adenohypophysis) and posterior lobe (neurohypophysis).
 Pars Intermedia is a small relatively avascular zone that lies between the anterior and posterior lobe.
 It is rudimentary in nature.
 The anterior pituitary constitutes 80% of the gland.
-A hypothalamo-hypophyseal portal vascular system carries positively and negatively acting factors from the hypothalamus to the anterior pituitary.
+A hypothalamohypophyseal portal vascular system carries positively and negatively acting factors from the hypothalamus to the anterior pituitary.

 The posterior pituitary consists of modified glial cells termed pituicytes.
-Axonal terminals called a hypothalmohypophyseal tract, extending from the hypothalamus through the pituitary stalk to the posterior lobe, regulates neurohypophysis hormonal regulation.
+Axonal terminals called a hypothalamohypophyseal tract, extending from the hypothalamus through the pituitary stalk to the posterior lobe, regulates neurohypophysis hormonal regulation.
 These axonal terminals of the posterior pituitary store the hormones (synthesized in the hypothalamus) and release them on appropriate stimulus.

 Hormones of Anterior Pituitary

 |Hormone||Pituitary Cell Type||Target Organ||Function||Increased Production||Decreased production|

 |Adreno-corticotropic hormone (ACTH)||Corticotroph||Adrenal Cortex||Stimulate adrenocortical hormones (cortisol, androgen, and aldosterone)||Cushing syndrome, Nelson syndrome||Addison disease|

 |Growth hormone||Somatotroph||Liver and adipose tissue||Stimulate protein synthesis and overall growth of most cells and tissues||Acromegaly

 |Prolactin||Lactotroph||Mammary glands||Secretion of milk, female breast development||Galactorrhea and amenorrhea (females)